By Rick Becker 29 March 2018

 1. They are Established in the visible church.

 The false teachers that present a very real and present danger are not those living on some isolated plot of land with a few hundred followers.
-To the contrary, they are the ones revered in the industrial evangelical complex with thousands of followers.
+On the contrary, they are the ones revered in the Evangelical Industrial Complex with thousands of followers.
 Disguised as apostles of Christ, they speak of revival, fill stadiums, operate in signs and wonders, and claim to have new revelations for the body of Christ.
-Their books dominate the shelves of christian bookstores, and their conferences and courses flood the market.
+Their books dominate the shelves of Christian bookstores, and their conferences and courses flood the market.
 They are on GOD TV, TBN, and the Sid Roth show.
 In his epistle, Jude exhorted the saints to “earnestly contend for the faith” because “certain people have crept in unnoticed who long ago were designated for this condemnation, ungodly people, who pervert the grace of our God into sensuality and deny our only Master and Lord, Jesus Christ” Jude 4

 Paul forewarned the elders at Ephesus that false teachers would come from within: